 Shoofly Pie is basically a molasses crumb pie: a delicious molasses filling topped with sugary crumbs.
 There are two versions, including the dry-bottomed pie that is baked longer for a more cake-like consistency, and the wet-bottomed version that has a stickier crust.
 We tried the wet-bottomed version at both Dutch Haven and Bird-In-Hand Bakery.
 Dutch Haven is a touristy stop that specializes in souvenirs and furniture, but visitors get a free sample of Shoofly Pie for stopping in to shop.
 Bird-In-Hand Bakery has dozens of tasty baked goods for sale, not the least of which is Shoofly Pie and Whoopie Pie.

-► Get Lost
+► Get Lost and Explore

 Some of the most fun we had was just driving around Lancaster County.
 After our bus tour, we could easily tell the difference between Amish homes and English homes, and we had a great time exploring and enjoying the picturesque countryside.
 Knowing that they are community-focused, we had a great time driving away from the tourist destinations and observing the homes and farms that are so central to their lives and livelihood.